lethenju/winman/README.md

 You can type to modify the windows name, press '0' to change in interwindow mode and move the windows themselves using ZQSD.

 Don't hesitate to tweak the example file to better understand what is going on.

+## Example

+Go read the `examples/test.c` file to read the code for the screenshot up there.